dotnet/docs-maui/docs/ios/privacy-manifest.md

 </plist>
 ```

-For the <xref:Foundation.NSFileManager.ModificationDate?displayProperty=nameWithType> API, a reason code of `C617.1` is needed since modification dates are stored as a hash using <xref:Foundation.NSUserDefaults>, even though they aren't displayed to users.

-> [!IMPORTANT]
-> An app's *PrivacyInfo.xcprivacy* file may need to be updated if you modify the code in your app.
-This includes adding a NuGet package or binding project to your app that calls into any of Apple’s required reason APIs.

-## Required reasons API use in .NET MAUI

-The APIs in this section list .NET MAUI APIs that call the required reason APIs.
-If your app or SDK calls any of the APIs in this section, you must declare the reasons for their use in your privacy manifest.

-> [!NOTE]
-> The following APIs are verified for .NET MAUI versions 8.0.0 and later.

-### User defaults APIs

-.NET MAUI's preferences API uses the <xref:Foundation.NSUserDefaults> API to access user defaults.
-For more information about the preferences API, see [Preferences](~/platform-integration/storage/preferences.md).
+These entries are the minimum you'll need for your app.
+If you use any of the required reasons APIs in a way that isn't covered by the reason codes provided, then you'll need to add additional reason codes to support your usage of the API.
+For more information about API use in the .NET runtime, .NET Base Class Library (BCL), .NET for iOS, and .NET MAUI that might cause you to need additional reason codes, see the links in the [See also](#see-also) section.

-If your .NET MAUI app or SDK uses this API, you must include reasons for use in your privacy manifest.
+If your .NET MAUI app uses the [Preferences](~/platform-integration/storage/preferences.md) API or you use the <xref:Foundation.NSUserDefaults> API directly, you must include the reasons for use in your privacy manifest.
 Use the string `NSPrivacyAccessedAPICategoryUserDefaults` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-For example, if your app or SDK directly or indirectly uses the <xref:Foundation.NSUserDefaults> API, your *PrivacyInfo.xcprivacy* file should contain the following `dict` element in the `NSPrivacyAccessedAPITypes` key's array:
+For example, if your app or SDK directly or indirectly uses the <xref:Foundation.NSUserDefaults> API, via .NET MAUI's [Preferences](~/platform-integration/storage/preferences.md) API, your *PrivacyInfo.xcprivacy* file should contain an additional `dict` element in the `NSPrivacyAccessedAPITypes` key's array:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>